platiagro/scripts/README.md

 ## How to run a script

-Navigate to `scripts/src`, choose a script, and run it with the following command:
+Navigate to `scripts/src`, choose a script, and run it with one of the following commands:

 ```shell
 # Syntax: sh {SCRIPT_NAME}.sh